ubernostrum/webcolors/docs/install.rst

 Installing from a source checkout
 ---------------------------------

-If you want to work on `webcolors`, you can obtain a source checkout.
+If you want to work on webcolors, you can obtain a source checkout.

-The development repository for `webcolors` is at
+The development repository for webcolors is at
 <https://github.com/ubernostrum/webcolors>.
 If you have `git
 <http://git-scm.com/>`_ installed, you can obtain a copy of the
 repository by typing::